ZCHAnalytics/terraform-associate-prep/README.md

 - sample command for temporarily changing variables in CLI

 # Basics of Workflow with Version Control System - GitHub
+- update the remote repository endpoint
+- remove or comment out the `cloud` configuration block in `terraform.tf`
+- enable integration between Terraform Workspace and Github Repository
+- pass variable to Workspace with `auto.tfvars` file
+- use a new branch for changes, push changes to new branch, create pull request, merge.
+- queue and apply "destroy plan" to release resources

 # Deploy a web app on AWS